Superradiance Constraints from GW231123: Acknowledgments

 \onecolumngrid

 \twocolumngrid

 In the following, we show the results of our analysis adopting different posterior samples, likelihoods, and merger time-scales.
-We also discuss more exotic scenarios for GW231123, as well as the impact of binary systems on the evolution of superradiant clouds.
+We also discuss more exotic scenarios for GW231123, provide a comprehensive outline of the statistical procedure adopted, discuss the impact of binary systems on the evolution of superradiant clouds, and derive constraints on non-interacting spin-1 bosons.